What is Obesity?

 Limitations of BMI

-- ⚠BMI does not distinguish between fat mass and lean muscle mass — a heavily muscular person may have a high BMI without excess body fat.
+BMI does not distinguish between fat mass and lean muscle mass — a heavily muscular person may have a high BMI without excess body fat.

-- ⚠It does not account for fat distribution.
 Visceral fat (around the abdomen) carries higher metabolic risk than subcutaneous fat, but BMI cannot tell them apart.

 Obesity as a chronic disease